appsemble/appsemble/packages/studio/pages/docs/development/architecture.md

 the Appsemble server or external servers to fetch and submit data, defaulting to the Appsemble server.

-## Editor
+## Studio

-The editor component allows users to create and manage their apps via an interactive environment.
+The studio component allows users to create and manage their apps via an interactive environment.
 Apps can be edited by making changes to the app definition defined in `YAML`, which in turn can be previewed before submitting it to the server.
 It does this by communicating directly with the app component.
-The editor itself does _not_ communicate with anything other than the Appsemble server on its own, though apps in the preview panel can.
+The studio itself does _not_ communicate with anything other than the Appsemble server on its own, though apps in the preview panel can.

 ## Server